thibaultdvx/tuto-doc/docs/tutorial/configure.rst

 Ok, now we want to customize/configure our Sphinx documentation.
 The ``docs/conf.py`` file play a crucial role.
 Have a look at it!

-It is a Python file, so it can definitely contain Python logic, however it is mostly use to define some variables.
+It is a Python file, so it can definitely contain Python logic.
+However it is mostly use to define some variables.
 For example, the theme is associated with the variable ``html_theme``.
 Let's change its value to see what happens.